US stocks fall as technology companies lead a broad slide

-Stocks edged lower in morning trading on Wall Street Thursday as technology and communications companies fell broadly.
+Stocks fell broadly in afternoon trading on Wall Street Thursday and pushed major indexes back on a path toward weekly losses.

 Technology companies were the biggest drag on the market, along with communications and health care stocks.
 Nvidia fell 1.3% and Twitter fell 1.1%.

+Oil prices fell 0.6% and natural gas prices fell 3%.
+The falling prices helped push Exxon Mobil 1.3% lower and Cabot Oil & Gas 3.4% lower.

-Banks held on to some gains as bond yields climbed.
-The yield on the 10-year Treasury rose to 1.34% from 1.30% late Wednesday.
+Losses for banks were tempered by rising bond yields that help them charge more lucrative interest on loans.
+The yield on the 10-year Treasury rose to 1.33% from 1.30% late Wednesday.

 A mix of retailers gained ground following the retail sales report, which showed a surprise jump in August.
 Gap rose 2.7% and Bath & Body Works rose 1.3%.